Nathaniel Nwosu

-Nathaniel Nwosu (born 10 January 2006) is a Nigerian footballer who plays as a goalkeeper for Water F.C. and the Nigerian national team.
+Nathaniel Ikechukwu Nwosu (born 10 January 2006) is a Nigerian footballer who plays as a goalkeeper for Midland League club Tayport and the Nigerian national team.

 Career

 Early career

 Nwosu is a product of the Water FC Academy in Abuja.
 Nwosu had started playing football as a defender but switched to playing as a goalkeeper at 11 years-old.
 He won the ‘golden gloves’ award for the best goalkeeper at the 2022 WAFU Zone B U-20 Tournament as he represented Nigeria at the tournament in which they triumphed overall.
-Nwosu was praised for his 6ft 4” height and reach, he was also praised for his reflexes and agility.
+Nwosu was praised for his 6 ft 4” height and reach, he was also praised for his reflexes and agility.
 He was named in the team of the tournament.

 2022: Full international

 Nwosu was called into the Nigerian squad for the 2022 African Nations Championship qualification matches against Ghana played in August and September 2022.
 In October 2022 he played as Nigeria reached the final round of the 2023 Africa U23 Cup of Nations with a 2-0 (and 3-1 aggregate) victory of Tanzania U23.

 In November 2022 he was called up to the Nigeria squad for a pre-World Cup friendly match away against Costa Rica and made his senior international on November 10, 2022 debut appearing as a substitute against Costa Rica.